Back to overview

 Sports law involves the legal issues at play in the worlds of both amateur and professional sport.
 Although perhaps now a distinct area of law (‘lex sportiva’), it draws in particular on employment, contract, competition, commercial and intellectual property, public and tort law.

 With an undergraduate degree in Classics and English and a PhD in early modern women’s writing, it’s fair to say that Katie Smith’s journey into law was a meandering one.
 “I always had law in mind as a potential career option,” she explains.
 “But I wasn’t in a rush to go straight into it!”
-As is the case with many non-law graduates, Katie’s academic background might not seem directly relevant to her legal career, but there are plenty of transferable skills she has been able to apply.
+As is the case with many non-law graduates, Katie’s academic background might not seem directly relevant to her legal career, but there are plenty of transferable skills she’s been able to apply.
 These include her ability to research and analyse.
-As Katie describes, “PhDs are often predicated on a moment of inspiration, and being able to solve problems, both of which are very applicable to law.”
+Katie explains: “PhDs are often predicated on a moment of inspiration, and being able to solve problems, both of which are very applicable to law”.

 "Sports law touches on many different aspects of the law"